Joseph Citro: Career

 Interested in horror since he was a child, especially the works of Edgar Allan Poe and H. P. Lovecraft, Citro began his writing career by authoring several horror novels, including Shadow Child, The Unseen, and Guardian Angels.
 These novels blended the gothic elements of Poe and the eldritch terror of Lovecraft with actual Vermont folklore and contemporary New England settings.
 Citro has sold the film options for Shadow Child five times, including once to Miramax.

 Citro collects eccentric legends, folk tales, mysterious monsters, UFO sightings, haunted houses, and general uncanny activity of New England.
 This became the basis for his books Weird New England and The Vermont Monster Guide.

 If ghosts are the spirits of the dead, no, I don't believe....
 If ghosts are some sort of spiritual phenomenon that we don't have a better explanation for, then, yes, I do believe...
 [B]ut I don't know what they are.

-He has given many seminars about writing horror and non-fiction, and gave commentaries on Vermont Public Radio from 1990-2010.
+He has given many seminars about writing horror and non-fiction, and gave commentaries on Vermont Public Radio from 1990 to 2010.
 He has done public speaking in prisons and to students who are reluctant readers.
 He has taught at the Bread Loaf Writer's Conference.
 His works Guardian Angels, The Unseen and Lake Monsters have been released in Polish, following the publishing boom for horror novels in Poland, after the revolutions of 1989.
 Lake Monsters has also been released in French.